 Regulations

-ESRS-XBRL-Taxonomy: Basics of the Digitalisation of Sustainability Reports
+ESRS-XBRL-Taxonomy: Basics of the Digitalization of Sustainability Reports

 ESRS-XBRL-Taxonomy as a digitalisation tool for sustainability reports